osotorrio/designpatterns/GangOfFour.Patterns/Creational/Prototype/README.md

 - **You need to have several copies** of the same object in memory.

-- **You have an object with many properties** which you need to instance several times.
+- **You have an object with many properties** which you need to instance several times throughout your application code.

-### When to use this pattern?

-- Use Prototype Pattern when you have objects with complex initialization requirements.
-Cloning the object and updating just the properties you need.

-- Use Prototype Pattern when you have a complex object with several configurations, all of them slightly different.

-- Use Prototype Pattern when you need to load in memory several independent instances of the same object.

 ### Application requirements